 It depends on the size and weight of your 4 year old.
 Generally, when a child is at least 40 lbs (18kg) and 4 years or older, they can switch to a backless booster seat.
 However, it’s important to check with your local laws as the age requirements may vary by state.

-Additionally, make sure that you choose a booster seat that has been tested for safety and meets all applicable federal standards.
 Finally, ensure that the seat belt fits properly over their lap and shoulder while using the backless booster to provide extra protection in case of an accident.

 How Much Do You Have to Weigh to Sit in the Front Seat in Oregon?